Table of Contents

 Generally, a market-oriented business entity tends to have strong relationships with its customers and relies heavily on research and data gathering to identify customer requirements and preferences.

-Market orientation is about adopting a customer-centred approach for designing and creating products.
+Market orientation is about adopting a customer-centered approach to designing and creating products.
 It includes detailed research to understand the view, personal preferences, and primary concerns of the target consumers within a specific product category.

-Sometimes the business entities use data analysis to reveal new trends and desires of its customers because knowledge is power and it proves beneficial in anticipating the demands and improvising their product specifications to match the desire of its target customer.
+Sometimes business entities use data analysis to reveal new trends and desires of their customers because knowledge is power and it proves beneficial in anticipating the demands and improvising their product specifications to match the desire of their target customers.

-The concept of market orientation has put its onus on target customers and not on convincing sales tactics.
+The market orientation principles have put their onus on target customers and not on convincing sales tactics.
 They do not want to convince people to buy their products instead are ready to give them what they want.

 For example, if a restaurant finds that most of its customers are interested in eating pizza, it will try to create and serve them as per the demands of its customers and not try to convince them to try a burger.

-A market-oriented organization gives emphasis on survey and research and finds out about the particular needs and wants of its target customers.
+A market-oriented organization gives emphasis on surveys and research about the particular needs and wants of its target customers.
 They want to know the opinion of their consumers so that they can determine what the customer is looking for in products and services.

-Once the market-oriented company is aware of the demands and wishes of its customers through the feedbacks, they try to exceed them by offering the best possible product.
+Once the market-oriented company is aware of the demands and wishes of its customers through feedback, they try to exceed them by offering the best possible product.

 Once a customer is hooked, it becomes easier for the business entities to garner huge sales in the market.

 Market orientation is described as a coordinated campaign between the buyer and the supplier.
-The business entities who have adopted this structure have centered their activities at satisfying the customers.
+The business entities that have adopted this structure have centered their activities on satisfying the customers.